• Home

 Highlight Video

 This monster kettlebell she’s swinging weighs 93kg (205 lbs.).
 For perspective, that’s like compressing my body weight into a ball and swinging, not lifting, me around!
-The concentration, endurance and raw strength necessary to perform even those 10+ reps is pretty special.
+The concentration, endurance, and raw strength necessary to perform even those 10+ reps are pretty special.

 3. Eric Leija (@primal.swoledier)